top of page

 We currently have pups available in the Mattis X Amarula litter which were born on October 30, 2024.

 This is a repeat breeding between this pair that has produced excellent dogs in the past.
-7 females and 5 males were the result of this repeat breeding, all are either Formentino or Gray.
+7 females and 5 males were the result of this repeat breeding, all are either Formentino or Gray. **As of 11/28/24, 3 females are still available.
+ALL male pups have been reserved.

 Vaccinations